ArctiqTeam/community-events/ansible-tower-azure-webinar/tower/README.md

 export {ARM_TENANT_ID,TF_VAR_ARM_TENANT_ID}=<insert yours here>

 ```

-(To get the DNS part I'd also login to Google Cloud)
-(We also use Hashicorp Vault for secrets exchange)
+You will need to prepare the DNS part separately as it's not handled within this project.

 Run the playbook to make the role happen.